dagda1/blog/source/_posts/2011-11-13-backbone-js---lessons-learned.markdown

 {% img /images/backbone/bu.png %}
 To a more detailed report illustrated in the image below:
 {% img /images/backbone/mi.png %}
-The user can go back and forward between these views and drill down into further views of the information but I want to concentrate on this simple scenario outline above in the two screenshots.
+The user can go back and forward between these views and drill down into further views of the information but I want to concentrate on this simple scenario outlined above in the two screenshots.

 ###  Gotcha 1 - Don't Have Views That Reference Each Other a.k.a.
 Coupling
 In the scenario I have listed, I need some way to gather the user's checkbox selection and pass these values to another view that renders the table and chart of results.
 My first few attempts at this in other applications was to let one of the views hold a reference to another and pass the information that way.
 An example of this type of naive implementation might look something like this:
 {% gist 1362192 %}
 This felt very wrong as there is now a coupling between the views.
 Thankfully somebody on twitter kindly pointed me in the direction of this <a href="http://lostechies.com/derickbailey/2011/07/19/references-routing-and-the-event-aggregator-coordinating-views-in-backbone-js/" target="_blank">post</a> from <a href="https://twitter.com/#!/derickbailey" target="_blank">Derek Bailey</a> who is a wealth of information on Backbone.js.

-To summarise the above post, instead of holding a reference to the view we want to render the collection from, we instead create a central object that manages the raising of events and the subscribers for those events.
+The post outlines an alternative to creating and coupling one view in another like in the example above with the ManagementReportView.
+We instead create a central object that manages the raising of events and the subscribers for those events.
 Martin Fowler calls this the <a href="http://martinfowler.com/eaaDev/EventAggregator.html">Event Aggregator</a> pattern.
 This serves the purpose of decoupling the views from each other.
 The entire listing of the event aggregator is on line 3 of the following gist:
 {% gist 1362205 %}
 We are taking advantage of the way Backbone already handles events.
 The Backbone **Events** object is a module that can be mixed in with any object, giving the object the ability to bind and trigger custom named events.
 On lines 4 and 5, we are making sure that any of the views that want to publish or subscribe to events have a reference to the **vent** object.
 With this in place, I can simply raise an event from the BusinessUnitView and pass the newly created collection as an event argument.
 Below is the BusinessUnitView refactored to take advantage of the event aggregator:
 {% gist 1362495 %}